silnrsi/font-arab-tools/documentation/developer/maddah.md

 In Unicode document L2/14-1272[[2](#2)], Roozbeh Pournader proposed to fix the “broken” Arabic combining class values by standardizing on a mark order to be used for rendering.
 This became UTR-53[[3](#3)] Unicode Arabic Mark Rendering which documents the Arabic Mark Transient Reordering Algorithm (AMTRA).

+For a more detailed analysis of mark rendering and UTR53 see [Combining mark ordering and positioning](combiningmarks.md).

 ----

 <a name="1">1</a> Hallissy and Pournader, 2011, Rendering of U+0653 ARABIC MADDAH ABOVE, [Unicode list archives](https://www.unicode.org/mail-arch/unicode-ml/y2011-m07/0143.html).